Life with Dee

 How to Clean Windows Like a Pro

-My squeegee is only about 8 inches across and has a short handle.
+My squeegee has a very short handle.
 That means a lot of reaching and in some areas, standing on a ladder.
-But I’m adding this long-handled version to my spring cleaning supply purchases this year:
+But I’m adding this longer-handled version to my spring cleaning supply purchases this year:

 4. Oven